Presidio Knolls School Review: Expensive Mandarin Immersion Program

 For preschool, PKS uses the Reggio Emilia method of teaching, which is basically a more free flowing, less rigid way for children to play and learn.
 Their main goal is to foster a lifelong passion for learning and exploration.

-You'll have to make up your mind whether you like more rigid schooling like traditional schools or more free flowing schooling.
+You'll have to make up your mind whether you like more rigid schooling like traditional schools or more free flowing schooling like the one adopted by PKS.
+Every child is different and you really won't know for sure until after they try out one method or another.

 Schedule 4/5

-For the 2019/2020 school year and beyond for preschool, PKS dropped their four days a week program for 2019 and only has a five days a week program.
-The reason is clear: the need for more money to pay for their new campus expansion.
+Starting in the 2019/2020 school year and beyond for preschool, PKS dropped their four days a week program and only offers a five day program.
+The reason was clear: the need for more money to pay for their new campus expansion, but to also support working parents.

-With no flexibility in schedule, PKS is a disappointment for children ages 2-3 and parents who have flexible hours or who work from home.
-However, for K-8, having five days a week and a pickup time until 6 pm is great.
+With less flexibility in schedule, PKS may be suboptimal for children ages 2-3 and for parents with flexible hours or those who work from home.
+However, for K-8, having coverage five days a week and aftercare until 6 pm is great.

 Tuition: 3/5

-Tuition at Presidio Knolls School is expensive at $35,990 for the 2022/2023 school year.
-This is actually lower than competing private schools.
+Unfortunately, private school tuition in San Francisco is expensive.
+Tuition at Presidio Knolls School is at $38,450 for the 2023/2024 school year.
+This is actually slightly lower than competing private schools.

-To pay $35,990 a year to have your children play with blocks and sand is a lot.
-Your family should probably try to make at least $250,000 per child.
+To pay $38,450 a year to have your children play with blocks and sand is a lot.
+Your family should probably make at least 5X the net tuition per child.
 This is the guidance I have when deciding between private and public schools in my WSJ bestselling book, Buy This, Not That: How To Spend Your Way To Wealth And Freedom.

-If you don't make at least 7X the net cost of tuition per child, perhaps it's better to do more homeschooling or public school.
-However, you know your child best.
+If you don't make at least 5X the net cost of tuition per child, perhaps it's better to do more homeschooling or public school.
+However, you know your child and situation the best.
 And being in a nice community with good social interaction for all is good, especially after COVID.

 Language immersion is fantastic.
 However, learning Mandarin can also be achieved going to free language immersion meetups, watching and listening to videos, or even taking a trip abroad to a Mandarin-speaking country like Taiwan or China for far less.